-Nowadays, scientific applications require a great computation power to solve large problems.
-Though personal computers are becoming more powerful, in many cases they are not sufficient.
+Nowadays, scientific applications require a great computation power to solve their large problems.
+Though personal computers are more powerful, in many cases they are not sufficient.
 One well adapted solution is to use computers clusters in order to combine the power of many machines.
 Distributed clusters form such an architecture, providing a great computing power, by aggregating the computation power of multiple clusters spread over multiple sites.
 Such an architecture brings users heterogeneity in computing machines as well as network latency.
 In order to use such an architecture, parallel programming is required.
-In the parallel computing area, in order to execute very large applications on heterogeneous architectures, iterative methods are well adapted [1,2].
+In the parallel computing area, in order to execute very large applications on heterogeneous architectures, iterative methods are well adapted[1].

 These methods repeat the same instructions block until a convergence state and a desired approximation of the solution are reached.
 They constitute the only known approach to solving some kinds of problems and are relatively easy to parallelize.
-The Jacobi or the Conjugate Gradient[3] methods are examples of such methods.
-To parallelize them, one of the most used methods is the message passing paradigm which provides efficient mechanisms to exchange data between tasks.
-As such a method, we focus here on the asynchronous parallel iterative model, called AIAC[1] (for $Asynchronous\ Iterations$ - $Asynchronous\ Communications$).
+The Jacobi or Conjugate Gradient[2] methods are examples of such methods.

+To parallelize this kind of algorithm, one of the most used methods is the message passing paradigm which allows an efficient mechanism to exchange data between tasks.
+As such a method, we focus here on the asynchronous parallel iterative model, called AIAC[1] (for Asynchronous Iteration and Asynchronous Communication).